 Drive time: 2 hours, 40 minutes

 Cape May, New Jersey, is known mostly for its wide beaches and colorful Victorian homes.
 But the seaside town — beautiful in winter — also has a farm side.
-Beach Plum Farm, the brainchild of Curtis Bashaw (of Congress Hall and Virginia Hotel and Cottages, among others), is just a few miles from the sand, and comes complete with Berkshire hogs, chickens, beehives, organic gardens, a farmers’ market, and kitchen that hosts a vibey themed dinner series through the year.
+Beach Plum Farm, the brainchild of Curtis Bashaw (of Congress Hall and Virginia Hotel and Cottages, among others), is just a few miles from the sand, and comes complete with Berkshire hogs, chickens, beehives, organic gardens, a farmers’ market, and kitchen that hosts a vibey themed dinner series throughout the year.
 The 62-acre working farm includes six farm barns and cottages, including The Whaler’s Cottage, dating back to the 1700s and one of the oldest houses on the island; the Winona Cottage, one of the original Sears, Robuck, & Co mail-order homes; and newer-construction barns built by Lancaster, PA, Amish craftsmen.
 All are private and include fireplaces, porches, outdoor firepits and showers, golf carts, and bicycles.

 Pennsylvania:

-Lodge at Woodloch, Hawley, PA
+The Lodge at Woodloch, Hawley, PA

 Drive Time: 2 hours, 15 min